Marsiling MRT station: History

 Following a rise in track intrusions as well as commuters slipping when rushing for the train, the Land Transport Authority (LTA) and SMRT decided to install half-height platform screen doors (PSD), where it was expected for the works to be completed by 2012.
-After several tests at different stations, the PSDs were expected to be installed in marsiling by 2012, with works starting by August 2011.
+After several tests at different stations, the PSDs were expected to be installed in Marsiling by 2012, with works starting by August 2011.
 The works were completed in March 2012.
 Marsiling was also installed with high-volume low-speed fans by the first quarter of 2013.

 Details

 Marsiling station is on the NSL with the station number of NS8, situated between Kranji and Woodlands stations.
 When it opened, it had the station number of N17 before being changed to its current station number in August 2001 as a part of a system-wide campaign to cater to the expanding MRT System.
 As a part of the NSL, the station is operated by SMRT Corporation.
 Like other stations on the Woodlands extension, Marsiling is elevated.
 The station mostly operates between 5:40 am and 12:58 am from Monday to Sundays and on public holidays.
 Train frequencies vary from 2–5 minutes during peak hours to an average of 5 minutes for off peak hours.
 The station is also mostly wheelchair accessible and has bicycle facilities.

-Marsiling station runs alongside Woodlands Avenue 3 and has four exits serving surrounding amenities, mainly schools such as Marsiling Primary and Secondary schools and Fuchun Primary and Secondary Schools, as well as other landmarks like the Woodlands Polyclinic and the Marsiling–Yew Tee Town Council's main office.
+Marsiling station runs alongside Woodlands Avenue 3 and has four exits serving surrounding amenities, mainly schools such as Marsiling Primary and Secondary Schools and Fuchun Primary School, as well as other landmarks like the Woodlands Polyclinic and the Marsiling–Yew Tee Town Council's main office.

-Like most other stations on the Woodlands extension, Marsiling has a Kampong-styled roof and a colour scheme to blend in with its surroundings.
+Like most other stations on the Woodlands extension, Marsiling has a Kampong-style roof and a colour scheme designed to blend with its surroundings.
 Its platform is also bigger compared to previous stations as its electrical maintenance room was moved down to the concourse.
 The station's bus bays are longer than bus bays at previous stations, measuring 36 m long.
 Similarly, its commercial space is larger than previous stations, with the MRTC believing that businesses would move-in due to the station's location, existing commercial space already occupied in other stations, and the expected influx of people moving to Woodlands and Sembawang.
 Due to the station's proximity to neighbouring Housing and Development Board apartment blocks, a louvre-like privacy screen was installed along the tracks at the side of the station facing these apartment blocks for privacy, the only MRT station then to have this feature.